ZzinnerGamer/pf2e-threat-tracker/README.md

 - TheJoester for almost making me cry
 - The whole pathfinder community ♥
 - Foundry Team for making me use its program since v9 (2021 lmao)
+- Assets from GameDevMarket (Fargo theme from Ispolin, Sci-Fi theme from Ultra-Knight, Dark Geo theme from layerlabgames)

 ## 🙌 Contributing